Hundred Stay Tokyo Shinjuku is a reasonably priced apartment style hotel in the Okubo area near Shinjuku.

 Who should stay here?

-Hundred Stay Tokyo Shinjuku is a good option if you really need a more spacious room, or are travelling as a family.
+Hundred Stay Tokyo Shinjuku is a good option if you need a more spacious room, or are traveling as a family.